This article is part of a series; for the rest of the series, visit Food and MS.

 Does nutrition play a part in our well-being and general health?
 The World Health Organization thinks it does, and even Medicare recognizes the importance of nutrition for some conditions.

-The World Health Organization (WHO) recognizes the importance of diet and nutrition.
+The World Health Organization (WHO) recognizes the importance of diet and nutrition."Better nutrition is a prime entry point to ending poverty

 and a milestone to achieving better quality of life."